mauricechiodo/eim-case-studies/course/credit-scores/Credit_Scores/types/index.md

 	- **Hello Soda:** Their product, PROFILE, lets lenders determine the creditworthiness of people by identifying their personality attributes from language used in their social media.

-Facebook has also recently filed a patent qhich could be applied to credit scoring.
+Facebook has also recently filed a patent that could be applied to credit scoring.
 In order to learn more about this, click [here](http://db716.user.srcf.net/eim/course/credit-scores/Credit_Scores/facebookpatent).

 ##References: